<

 Mt.
 Rainier · Disappointment Cleaver

-A 3–4 day guided climb of Mt.
+A 3-4 day guided climb of Mt.
 Rainier via the Disappointment Cleaver route.
-This is the foundation stage — the trip that teaches you whether mountaineering is actually for you.
+Generally, this is the foundation stage.
+Specifically, the trip teaches you whether mountaineering is actually for you.
 Reputable operators include RMI, Alpine Ascents, and International Mountain Guides.
-RMI is the largest concessionaire and runs the most programs per season.
+Notably, RMI is the largest concessionaire and runs the most programs per season.

-Rainier teaches every foundational skill Denali will demand: crampons, ice axe, self-arrest, rope-team glacier travel, crevasse rescue, alpine starts, cold-weather layering.
+Rainier teaches every foundational skill Denali will demand.
+Crampons, ice axe, self-arrest, rope-team glacier travel, crevasse rescue, alpine starts, and cold-weather layering.
 The Emmons Glacier route through Camp Schurman teaches the same skills in a less-crowded setting if Disappointment Cleaver is booked solid.
-The Rainier progression plan is the full build-out for climbers whose goal peak is Rainier itself; for Denali climbers, the key is to use Rainier as the initial mountaineering exposure and then keep building.
+The Rainier progression plan is the full build-out for climbers whose goal peak is Rainier itself.
+For Denali climbers the key is to use Rainier as the initial mountaineering exposure and then keep building.

-Invest in real mountaineering gear here: stiff-soled boots, 10-point steel crampons, ice axe, harness, helmet, avalanche beacon if you’re doing any winter work.
+Invest in real mountaineering gear here.
+Stiff-soled boots, 10-point steel crampons, ice axe, harness, helmet, and avalanche beacon if you’re doing any winter work.
 Most of this gear transfers all the way to Denali.
-See our boots guide and crampons guide.

-Self-arrest Glacier rope teams Crevasse rescue Alpine starts Cold-weather basics
+Skills built: Self-arrest · Glacier rope teams · Crevasse rescue · Alpine starts · Cold-weather basics

 Training target4,000 ft w/ 35 lb